Lisbon Ripper: Suspects

-On November 30, 2011, nineteen years after the murders, one suspect, José Pedro Guedes, aged 46, had his name put forward by his son Joel, aged 21, who had applied to appear on the Secret Story - A Casa dos Segredos 2 reality show.
+On 30 November 2011, nineteen years after the murders, one suspect, José Pedro Guedes, aged 46, had his name put forward by his son Joel, aged 21, who had applied to appear on the Secret Story - A Casa dos Segredos 2 reality show.
 On the show, contestants are kept locked away for 10 weeks in a house, and each contestant has to conceal a secret while everyone else has to try and discover it; the secret Joel applied with was "I am the son of the Lisbon Ripper".
 This information aroused the Polícia Judiciária's suspicions.
 Before his arrest, José Guedes confessed details of the murders to the online edition of the Sol newspaper.

 Although he could not be tried for the Lisbon Ripper's murders as they had lapsed under Portugal's statute of limitations in 2008, José Guedes was arrested due to his possible connection with Filipa Ferreira's murder in 2000, in Aveiro.
 However a comparison between the suspect's version of the facts and the evidence found at the crime scenes revealed José Guedes was not the Lisbon Ripper.
-The Polícia Judiciária compared the palm-print the Ripper had left on a carton of milk with Guedes's own, and realized they don't match.
-In his version of the facts, José Guedes said he didn't own a car and used to hitchhike to Lisbon with friends, returning by bus at twenty five to one in the morning.
-However a prostitute had reported to the authorities that she heard one of the Ripper's victims crying at 1 AM.
+The Polícia Judiciária compared the palm print the Ripper had left on a carton of milk with Guedes's own, and realised they don't match.
+In his version of the facts, José Guedes said he didn't own a car and used to hitchhike to Lisbon with friends, returning by bus at twenty-five to one in the morning.
+However, a prostitute had reported to the authorities that she had heard one of the Ripper's victims crying at 1 AM.
 Guedes could not be convicted of the Lisbon murders, but was still kept under arrest pending further inquiries about the murder in Aveiro.
 In 2013, José Guedes was released due to the lack of evidence.